phemex-docs/phemex-docs.github.io/source/includes/_transfer.md

 | offset   | Integer | False    | page start from 0         | start from 0, default 0         |
 | limit    | Integer | False    | page size                 | default 20, max 200             |

-## Universal Transfer (Main account only) - Transfer between sub to main, main to sub or sub to sub
+## Universal transfer (main account only) - transfer between sub to main, main to sub or sub to sub

 > Request format